Even amid impeachment probe, both sides cheer for the Nats

 If Trump does attend, it would be his first visit to Nationals Park since he took office.
 He is the only president in more than 80 years not to visit the ballpark or toss a ceremonial first ball when Washington had a team.

 Franklin D. Roosevelt threw out the first pitch in Game 3 of the 1933 World Series at Griffith Stadium, the last World Series in Washington.
-Richard Nixon was an enthusiastic Washington Senators booster until the franchise left town for the second time in 1972.
-And George W. Bush and Barack Obama revived the tradition after the Expos moved to Washington in 2006, becoming the Nationals.
+Richard Nixon was an enthusiastic Washington Senators booster until the franchise left town for the second time after the 1971 season.
+And George W. Bush and Barack Obama revived the tradition after the Expos moved to Washington in 2005, becoming the Nationals.

+Trump, however, will not throw out the first pitch.
+Baseball Commissioner Rob Manfred said the president will arrive after the game starts and leave before the final out, in hopes of making his visit less disruptive to fans.

+The Nationals announced Friday that Washington-based celebrity chef José Andrés, a Trump critic who has repeatedly opposed Trump’s immigration policies and his administration’s response to Hurricane Maria in Puerto Rico, will perform the honors for Sunday’s game.

-By avoiding pregame pageantry, Trump would likely spare himself a hostile reception.
+By avoiding pregame pageantry, Trump will spare himself a likely hostile reception.

 “I’ve seen them boo mayors and everybody else there,” Davis said.
 “For politicians, throwing out the first ball has gotten riskier.
 It’s been risky, pre-Trump, and this is a city that gave him 4% of the vote, so it’s probably not his strongest base city.”